TinyCrayon/TinyCrayon-iOS-SDK/README.md

-# TCMask-iOS
+# TinyCrayon
-TCMask is an easy way to create a UIViewController for interactive image cutout and masking.
+TinyCrayon is an easy way to create a UIViewController for interactive image cutout and masking.

 # Downloads
 Please check out our [releases](https://github.com/TinyCrayon/TinyCrayon-iOS-SDK/releases)